Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 May is a popular time for foreign visitors.

-Whether you come to Japan in late April or leave in early June will have a huge bearing on your experience.
+Whether you come to Japan in late April or leave in early June will greatly affect your experience.

 The Cherry trees, wisteria trees and spring flowers will either be coming to an end or in bloom.